The Trust and Volunteers welcome you to Fort Amherst – Britain’s history on your doorstep

 Toilets: accessible toilet is available at the visitor centre / café.
 Please note café closing times.

-Tunnels: unfortunately, the tunnels are unsuitable for wheelchair users and those with limited mobility.
+Tunnels: unfortunately, the tunnels are unsuitable for wheelchair users and those with impaired mobility.

-Fort Amherst Grounds: please note there are steep inclines.
+Fort Amherst Grounds: please note there are steps, steep inclines and uneven ground in places.
 Call 01634 847 747 for further information.

 For Your Information